Didi (footballer, born 1928): Playing career

 In 1959, he was signed by Real Madrid of Spain, playing alongside many historical players such as Ferenc Puskás, Alfredo Di Stefano and Francisco Gento.

 Despite his great reputation after the 1958 FIFA World Cup, he played only 19 matches with six goals for the Spaniards and often clashed with the team leader Alfredo Di Stéfano, who felt offended by the divide in the fans' attention with this newcomer; this situation precipitated his exit from the club.
-Nevertheless, despite his brief stint as a player for Real Madrid, he was able to participate in the victorious campaign of 1959–60 European Cup, becoming the first Brazilian player to win both the FIFA World Cup and the European Cup.
+Nevertheless, despite his brief stint as a player for Real Madrid, he was able to participate in the victorious campaign of 1959–60 European Cup, becoming the first ever player to win both the FIFA World Cup and the European Cup.

-After Real Madrid he came back to Botafogo being part one of the most successful Brazilian teams at club level of all times.
-The Botafogo in the early 60s with the well-known Garrincha, Nilton Santos, Zagallo, Amarildo, Quarentinha and the very promising youngsters such as Manga, Gérson, Rildo and Jairzinho.
+After Real Madrid he came back to Botafogo in the early 60s with the well-known players Garrincha, Nilton Santos, Zagallo, Amarildo, Quarentinha and players such as Manga, Gérson, Rildo and Jairzinho.
 At the time, Botafogo was the only club in national level able to compete against the Santos of Pelé.

 After almost three successful years with Botafogo, he signed with Sporting Cristal from Peru in 1963, and returning once again for Botafogo for the last time in 1964.
 Botafogo was the club for which Didi played the most matches: he played 313 games and scored 114 goals.
 He was Rio champion for the club in 1957, 1961 and 1962 and also won the 1962 Rio-São Paulo Tournament, the same year he won the Pentagonal of Mexico and, in 1963, the Paris Tournament.

 In 1965 he moved to the Mexican league to play for C.D.
 Veracruz.
 In 1966, at the age of 38, he signed with São Paulo expecting to lead the team with his experience, but he played only four games.
 After that, he decided to become a coach and retired as a player.